BoyTiger-1/Escape-From-Mars/README.md

 - **Shop Controls**:
   - Click on a skin in the shop to **buy it**
   - Double click on a skin to **equip it**

 ---

+## 🛠️ How I built it
+The game is built using:
+- **HTML** for structure and layout
+- **CSS** for styling and animations
+- **JavaScript** for game logic, movement, collisions, scoring, and shop functionality
+- **Sprites** for the robot, enemies, and power-ups

+The game includes sound effects, coin collection tracking, and a shop system that saves progress even if the player leaves the game.

+---